 Our annual 2nd semester Parent/Student/Teacher Conferences will be held on Thursday, February 21st in the D’Evelyn gymnasium.
 The conference session runs from 3 - 6 pm.
 The D’Evelyn Parent/Student/Teacher Conferences are held in an arena format.
 This is an important opportunity for students and their families to connect individually with teachers.
 We do encourage students to attend conferences to engage in conversations with teachers.

 The purpose of the Parent-Student-Teacher Conferences is to allow parents and students the opportunity to connect individually with their teachers.
 There are a variety of opportunities for conversation points presented by the conferences, including but not limited to:

 Please bring a copy of your child’s schedule for use during the conferences.
 We will not be distributing copies of schedules during conferences.
-Additionally, your student’s progress report for the first six weeks of the semester will be available in Parent Portal by Wednesday, October 3rd; please bring a copy of that those grades if you wish to use it in the conferences.
+Additionally, your student’s progress report for the first six weeks of the semester will be available in Parent Portal by Wednesday, February 20th; please bring a copy of those grades if you wish to use it in the conferences.